CharlieS540/MS1-Junior-Club/README.md

 * I would like to find out what the club is about.
 * I wish to know how to join the group.
-* I would like to know how much it costs and when the session are.
+* I would like to know how much it costs and when the sessions are.
 * I would like to read customer reviews or testimonials.

 #### As a returning customer: